What Rhymes With Juul?

 This is nonsense.
 How do non-smokers cope with life’s difficulties?
 And do nicotine users experience a state of bliss with every suck on their drug delivery devices?

-No desk-bound theorist, Ms Tolentino went out and about and talked to high-school students, or at any rate to those in the thrall of ‘Juul-ing’.
+No desk-bound theorist, Ms Tolentino went out and about and talked with high school students, or at any rate to those in the thrall of ‘Juul-ing’.
 It seems they ‘took a level of ambient stress for granted’ and this, apparently, was why they ‘Juul-ed’.
 Another comment was:

 You’re expected to Juul, but you’re expected to not depend on it.
 If you’re cool, then you Juul with other people, and you post about it, so everyone will see that you’re social and ironic and funny.